Australian Information Industry Association

-Whether your an individual, organisation or a student with an innovation that is solving a problem, there's a category for you.
+Whether you're an individual, organisation or a student with an innovation that is solving a problem, there's a category for you!

 An innovation could be making change across multiple industry markets.
 Therefore, organisational entries are eligible to select a maximum of three award categories.
 You must choose one Primary Category, and additionally you can select one Cross Industry Category and/or Cross-Technology.This diagram may aid your understanding of the category structure.
 Familarise yourself with the terms and conditions to see what is applicable to you.

 For Digital projects, products and services that target consumers across all markets.

 Consumer focused industries are fast moving and highly competitive.
 Digital innovation enables economic participants to respond rapidly to market requirements, bypassing limitations including, for example, in production and logistics.